 - Latex Gloves: Protect your hands from the acid in the etching creme.
 It is also a good idea to wear eye protection and a long sleeve shirt.

 Once you have gathered all of your supplies, it's time to begin etching.
 First, it is important to read the suggestions from the manufacturer on the back of the etching cream you purchased and follow their recommendations.

 Step by Step Instructions for Glass Etching

 - Make sure you wear latex gloves when working with etching cream.
-A long sleeve shirt and eye protection is also recommended.
+A long-sleeve shirt and eye protection are also recommended.
 Ensure the area you are working in is well-ventilated and the work surface is covered, as the etching cream is an acid and it will etch anything it comes in contact with.

 - Clean your glass using window cleaner.
 Make sure it is dry and free of all dust and lint.

 - Cut a piece of contact paper at least a few inches larger than your pattern.